travelster/DBGallery/AI/ai-descriptions.md

 in our Tools menu to place it in the Info tab and other areas of DBGallery.
 See <a href="/datalayoutsettings">Data Layout Settings</a> for more on configuring which data is shown where.

 ## Turning this feature on
 This feature is not turned on by default in all systems.
-To turn it on, admins may go to Preferences | Tools, where the option is near the bottoom of the page.
+To turn it on, admins may go to <strong>Preferences | Tools</strong>, where the option is near the bottoom of the page.
 <p style="margin-left: 5%;"><img style="border: 1px solid grey;" width="100%" src="https://cdn.dbgallery.cloud/Download.aspx?id=419605&public=2/turning-on-ai-descriptions&" alt="Turning on AI-generated descriptions"/></p>